 To address the declining number of licensed slots within family child care home programs and to improve quality within home-based learning environments, the Buell Foundation, along with the Daniels Fund, granted funds to the Early Childhood Council Leadership Alliance (ECCLA) to provide facility improvement funding to family child care home providers.
 This opportunity is intended to help family child care home providers start up, expand, or maintain consistent operations, increase capacity and reduce the number of family child care homes closing their doors due to financial restrictions.

-If you have questions about the Family Child Care Home Facilities Improvement Grant, please read our Frequently Asked Questions.
-You may also contact Shannon Hall, Director of Workforce Supports.
+If you have questions about the Family Child Care Home Facilities Improvement Grant, please read our Frequently Asked Questions on our website or in the resources on the application page.
+You may also contact Shannon Hall, Director of Direct Services.

 The Early Childhood Council Leadership Alliance (ECCLA) is an equal opportunity scholarship provider.
 We do not discriminate on the basis of race, color, religion, creed, gender, age, national origin, ancestry, disability, marital status, military status, sexual orientation or gender identity or expression in any of its activities or operations.
 Advancing Students for a Stronger Economy Tomorrow (ASSET) and Deferred Action for Childhood Arrivals (DACA) students are welcome to apply!